Decent-Partners/Decent-overview/README.md

 ### Governance & Oversight

+Decent's approach to 'good governance' is focused on developing trust and reputation between its partners.

+If funded this proposal constitutes the first _approved_ proposal.

+The funds will managed initially by a council of founding partners ("the council") via an n of m multisig.

 Existing partners vote to approve or reject proposals from prospective partners.

 When a prospective partner successfully delivers a proposal as judged by their peers, they become partners in the cooperative.

-This approach ensures a [progressive decentralisation](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/) of the DAO.
+This approach ensures a [progressive decentralisation](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/) of the MetaDAO.

 Partners will eventually be granted shared ownership in line with contributions via the issuance of a community token.

+The issuance of that token will be subject to the delivery of proposals.

 This token will be backed by the cooperatives reserve.

 -------------------
-### Partners
+### Prospective Partners

 - [Edgeware](https://edgewa.re): Fairly launched smart contract chain and publc goods fund in the Polkadot ecosystem.
 - [Commonwealth](https://commonwealth.im): Discuss, organize, and grow decentralized communities.